John Wallace (basketball): Junior year (1994–95)

 Syracuse entered the '94–95 season as the 8th-ranked team in America, before suffering a shocking 110–104 Preseason NIT overtime loss to George Washington in their first game.
 The Orange subsequently rattled off 14 consecutive wins and ultimately finished the regular season with a record of 21–8.
 The 1995 Big East tournament would end with another first round overtime loss, this time to Providence by a score of 71–69.
 Syracuse headed to the NCAA Tournament as the 7th seed in the Midwest region.
 After narrowly defeating Southern Illinois 96–92 in the First Round, the Orange faced off against Corliss Williamson, Scotty Thurman and the defending NCAA Champion Arkansas Razorbacks in the Second Round.
 In the game, Wallace led all scorers with 29 points on 9–12 shooting from the field.
 Senior guard Lawrence Moten – who had passed Derrick Coleman as Syracuse's all-time leading scorer and passed Terry Dehere as the Big East's all-time leading scorer earlier that season – would score 21.
 But the Orange fell in overtime 96–94.
-Arkansas would advance to the NCAA Final yet again, this time losing to the Tournament's Most Outstanding Player, Ed O'Bannon, and the UCLA Bruins.